BigMikeNova/logo-generator/README.md

 Once you have entered input for all the prompts, the application will generate an SVG file named `fileName.svg` and print "Generated fileName.svg" in the command line.

-## Contributing

-If you would like to contribute to this project, please submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.